nextauthjs/next-auth/www/docs/faq.md

 2. A JSON Web Token - if JWT sessions are enabled (e.g. if no database specified)

 However, NextAuth.js does not also handle Access Token rotation for you.
 If this is something you need, currently you will need to write the logic to handle that yourself.

-_This is something we would like to have support for in future but is not in active development._

 ---